pearanoids/Slap-Command-System/README.md

 1️⃣ Download the Script

-Download the `.pwn` file and place it inside your gamemode or filterscripts folder.
+Download the `.pwn` file and place it inside your gamemode or filterscripts folder.<br/>

 2️⃣ Ensure Required Includes Exist